unscodst/Neutralizer/README.md

 # Neutralizer
 Neutralizer helps create a gender and racial neutral browsing experience.

+This is done by removing gender and racial specific pronouns and replacing them with more neutral pronouns.
+This also helps with gender and racial identity.
+Some articles may have the wrong gender or race because they assume by looking and not asking.
+With Neutralizer all articals are created neutral.

 Neutralizer works by walking through the DOM and replacing words that match with what is set in the handleText function.